 But you might have some questions about your resume: How do you consolidate the vast array of teaching assistant duties you’ve mastered into one application package?
 For starters, you can draw some inspiration from these excellent resume examples.

-Don’t worry: We’ve helped plenty of teachers and teaching assistants build stellar resumes that got them where they wanted to be!
+Don’t worry: We’ve helped plenty of teachers and teaching assistants build their resumes online that got them where they wanted to be!
 Take a look at these five resume templates and cover letter writing advice for inspiration.

 Graduate Teaching Assistant Resume